sanjar-notes/react/vault/7_Testing/4-Integration-tests.md

 	- Has lesser open bugs.
 	- Faster (than Cypress) - runs tests in parallel.
 A [tad faster](https://www.checklyhq.com/blog/puppeteer-vs-selenium-vs-playwright-speed-comparison/) than Puppeteer.
 	- Less stable than Puppeteer.
+	- [Debugging is simpler](https://playwright.dev/docs/debug#vs-code-debugger) - can be done in vscode, and realtime UI stepping is supported.
+Live debugging can also be done.
+	- Can record videos.
+Useful for failed tests.

 - Even in headless mode it still runs a real browser, just with no UI.
 So headed vs headless is not much difference, perf wise, except the DX (no distractions) and that PW can run in CICD.
 ### Features